Skip to main content

 Treatment and Recovery Options

-Fairland Recovery Center’s team wants to legitimately help people.
-When somebody leaves the facility, they do not want clients to return unless they’re coming to share their story.
-They are not looking for repeat customers.
+Our team at Fairland Recovery Center has a deep desire to help people.
+When somebody leaves our facility, we do not want them to return unless they’re coming to share their story with others in need of help.
+We are not looking for repeat customers.

 Evidence-Based Treatments

-These treatments aim to help people stop drinking and stay sober.
-They also work to improve overall health and life quality.
+Evidence-based treatments aim to help people stop drinking and stay sober.
+However, they also work to improve overall health and quality of life, leaving our clients with skills and coping mechanisms to address all of life’s stressors.

 Medications Used in Treatment

-Three main medications are used to treat alcohol addiction:
+Three main medications may be used in combination with therapy to treat alcohol addiction:

-- Naltrexone: Reduces cravings and blocks the good feelings from alcohol.
+1. Naltrexone: Reduces cravings and blocks the good feelings from alcohol

-- Acamprosate: Helps the brain work normally after quitting alcohol.
+2. Acamprosate: Helps the brain work normally after quitting alcohol

-- Disulfiram: Causes unpleasant effects if someone drinks alcohol.
+3. Disulfiram: Causes unpleasant effects if someone drinks alcohol

 Behavioral Therapies and Counseling

-Partial hospitalization programs (PHP) are intensive, structured treatment programs for addiction and substance abuse that bridge the gap between inpatient and outpatient care.
+A more intensive option that Fairland Recovery Center offers is the partial hospitalization program (PHP).
+This schedule is a structured program for addiction and substance abuse that bridges the gap between inpatient and outpatient care.
 Patients attend treatment daily (typically 4-6 hours, 5-7 days per week) while returning home each evening.

 Sober Living